autowarefoundation/autoware/perception/autoware_euclidean_cluster/README.md

-# euclidean_cluster
+# autoware_euclidean_cluster

 ## Purpose

-euclidean_cluster is a package for clustering points into smaller parts to classify objects.
+autoware_euclidean_cluster is a package for clustering points into smaller parts to classify objects.

 This package has two clustering methods: `euclidean_cluster` and `voxel_grid_based_euclidean_cluster`.